-----BEGIN PGP SIGNED MESSAGE-----

 Red Hat Security Advisory

-Synopsis: Important: openstack-nova security and bug fix update
+Synopsis: Important: openstack-nova security, bug fix, and enhancement

-Updated openstack-nova packages that fix two security issues and multiple
+Updated openstack-nova packages that fix two security issues, multiple

-bugs are now available for Red Hat OpenStack Folsom.
+bugs, and add enhancements are now available for Red Hat Enterprise Linux

 2. Relevant releases/architectures: